KaotoIO/kaoto.io/content/workshop/beginner-file.md

 - To add new, delete or replace steps on the canvas, right click an existing node.
 This will provide you a contextual menu.
 - To configure a step and fill the configuration properties, click on the step icon in the canvas.
 - The first step you want to add is called `file-watch`.
 Don't confuse it with `file`
-- The second step is a `log`.
-There may be more than one `log` option, choose the one without the camel logo for simplicity.
+- The second step is a `log` processor.
+There is also a `log` component available, but we use the processor here.

 ### Solution